chishengshih/autoware-documentation/docs/reference-design/GoKart/ReferenceDesignforGo-KartwithAutoware.md

 ![Meta-Info Radar Chart for Go-Kart Design](MetaRadarChart-GoKart.png)

+## Note
+- Maturity: Currently the go-kart has only been tested by us in closed regions.
+HUMDA is replicating our vehicle and will be testing in closed regions once they finish building (maturity will become 1).
+- Hardware Requirement: The current design uses a laptop for computing though we are considering the options of switching to a Jetson Orin Nano or an OpenAD Kit enabled platform.
+- Software Requirement: No containerization is required.

 ![Tech Feature Radar Chart for Go-Kart Design](TechRadarChart-GoKart.png)
+## Note:
+- Distance between Disengagement: We have not specifically tested the distance between disengagement.
+In a closed track it may go indefinitely until the battery runs out.
+- Power Consumption: Typical power consumption in our test is less than 1000W though the vehicle can technically go much faster and draw more power.
+The best we have achieved was having no disengagement for 5 laps at the Purdue Grand Prix Track ( > 2km total distance) at the competition.
+We stopped the vehicle because it reached the lap limit though it could go farther if not stopped."

 # Who should read:
 One is interested in building your small size autonomous vehicles and looks for the place to start with.